byorgey/blog/posts/2026/04/26/FTA.lagda.md

 alternative version of this blog post with holes.
 Try filling in the proofs as you go along, before reading each section.

+XXX table of contents.
+Maybe skip some parts depending on your background?

 ## The Fundamental Theorem of Arithmetic

 The fundamental theorem of arithmetic states that any natural number